 Practicing ER doctor, aspiring musician, avid skier, and chief financial backer for Shepherd's Way.

 Katy, Sam, Tom and Anna have filled a variety of important roles over the years -- from puppy wrangling to poetry writing (all dogs should have at least one poem paying tribute to their virtues).
-Katy and Sam are off to graduate school in the fall of 2012, Tom is an undergraduate engineering student, and Anna is a junior in High School.
-The dogs have raised them well! (photo on right from 2001)
+Katy and Sam are in graduate school, Tom is an engineering student at USC, and Anna is off to Boston College in fall 2013.
+The dogs have raised them well! (photo from 2001)

 My goal in breeding is to conserve the valuable qualities of the breed and contribute thoughtfully to the next generation of English Shepherds.
 In keeping with this goal and my personal values, my dogs are first and foremost family members and working dogs; my breeding dogs are bred infrequently (2 or 3 times in their life) and only after I have spent a significant amount of time evaluating them as individuals.
 I generally do not repeat breedings but rather strive to ensure that every litter I produce will make a unique contribution to the breed.
 All our dogs -- both those we keep and puppies we place with others -- are part of our family and we remain committed to their well-being throughout life.